ignacioj/mftf/README.md

 Fast MFT timeliner and searcher.

+Option -tl to make the timeline of an entire hard disk or offline $MFT in a minute.

 The tool can parse the $MFT from a live system, from a mounted (read-only included) logical drive or from a copy of the $MFT.

 Deleted files and folders have their path with the prefix "?".